Crunch-io/webdocs/crunch/crunch_analyzing-data.md

 For a deeper look at a dataset than the top-level card view, you can create univariate and bivariate tables and graphs, save them, and export them to an Excel spreadsheet.
-To enter analyze mode, click "Analyze" at the top of the interface or double-click the header area of a variable card.
+To enter this analysis view from card view, click the "Analyze" icon at the top of the interface, double-click on a variable card, or drag a variable from the left sidebar list onto a card to create a crosstab of it.

 ### Univariate Analyses

-When analyze view opens, a univariate table is displayed using the variable that was on the far left of the workspace in browse mode.
-Numeric and date- time variables will be grouped into bins.
+If you click the analyze icon, you will enter the expanded view with a univariate table displayed using the variable that was on the far left of the workspace in browse mode.
+If you double-click a card to get to this expanded view, the univariate table will correspond to the card you clicked.

+Numeric variables will have values grouped into bins; datetime variables will have values "rolled up" to a unit of time.

-You can see a univariate analysis of another variable by clicking it in the sidebar.
+You can see a univariate analysis of another variable by clicking it in the sidebar or by clicking or pressing left/right.

 ### Drag and Drop to Slice by Columns and Pages